 - Artifact Guessing Game: Post an artifact and challenge followers to guess its origin or purpose.

-- Creative Kids Challenge: Invite parents to share videos of their kids describing historical items or artwork
+- Creative Kids Challenge: Invite parents to share videos of their kids describing historical items or artwork.

-4. Host an Online Contest
+4. Host an online contest.

 - Recreate a Masterpiece: Have participants recreate a famous painting or historical moment at home.